yesodweb/yesod-cookbook/Wish-List.md

 ## hamlet/templates

+* a simple pass-through html template (easy)
 * a version of the hamlet template package that allows arbitrary haskell code in the templates. (might be easy using haskell-src-extra)
-* a simple pass-through html template (easy)
-* more configurable javascript minifier (for example no minification, or running an external minifier)
-* a javascript template language that knows more about javascript, making it safer to insert interpolated values? (`language-javascript` or `jmacro` perhaps)

 ## sprites